andreabedini/cabal/doc/nix-local-build-overview.rst

    which can be shared, are shared.

 Nix-style local builds were first released as beta in cabal-install 1.24.
-They currently work with all versions of GHC supported by that release: GHC 7.0 and later.

 Some features described in this manual are not implemented.
 If you need them, please give us a shout and we'll prioritize accordingly.